-Table 4-2: PIN Lock Parameter
+Table 4-3: PIN Lock Parameter

 Parameter Name Description

 Pin Lock [system/pin_lock/enabled] Enables/disables automatic lock.
 If enabled, the user will be prompted for a PIN code when signing in for the first time.
-E.g.: 40004696.
-The minimum length is configured on the server side. • [0] Disable
+E.g.: 40004696 .
+The minimum length is configured on the server side.

-[1] Enable (default)
+[0] Disable[1] Enable (default)

-- Emergency numbers (police, ambulance service, firefighting service, etc.) will still be available and dialable in the event the phone locks via the Emergency softkey that is displayed after the lock takes effect. - If a user's phone was automatically paired (see Section 4.10.7) and if the PC/laptop is active (not locked), the phone cannot be manually locked.
+Note: If a user's phone was automatically paired (see Section 4.11.7) and if the PC/laptop is active (not locked), the phone cannot be manually locked.
 The user can manually lock it only after locking the PC/laptop.
 If the user doesn't manually lock the phone, it will nevertheless automatically lock after the timeout preconfigured in the Skype for Business server lapses.
 The phone will unlock only after the user unlocks their PC/laptop or if the user manually unlocks the phone.